amanjeev/roflproxy/README.md

 # ROFLPROXY

-When you want to laugh more than once.
+When you are laughing on the floor.

 ## Main goals of this project